dayna-schlenk/dayna-schlenk/README.md

 **Welcome!**

 <br>
-I’m Dayna - a self-taught developer who is passionate about code, the user experience, collaboration, and coffee.
+I’m Dayna - a self-taught developer who is passionate about code, the user experience, and collaboration.

 <br>
 [gif goes here]